durandaltheta/hermesconcurrencyengine/README.md

 Generate `Doxygen` documentation to see more for `hce` coroutine creation.

 ## Starting the Framework
 To initialize the framework user code is responsible for calling `hce::initialize()` and holding onto the resulting `std::unique_ptr`.
-The returned pointer should stay in scope until all other `hce` operations have completed and joined:
+The returned pointer should stay in scope until all other `hce` operations have completed and joined.
+Here are some of the most important high level operations:
 ```
-hce::awt<T> hce::schedule(co): Schedule a coroutine and return an awaitable which can be awaited to return the coroutine return value
+// Schedule a coroutine and return an awaitable which can be awaited to return the coroutine return value
+hce::awt<T> hce::schedule(co);

-hce::awt<void> hce::sleep(hce::duration): Block a coroutine for a period of time
+// Return an awaitable which will block a coroutine for a period of time
+hce::awt<void> hce::sleep(hce::chrono::duration);

-hce::awt<T> hce::block(Callable, args...): Invoke a Callable (function/functor/lambda) on a dedicated thread and return an awaitable to join with the result
+// Invoke a Callable (function/functor/lambda) on a dedicated thread and return an awaitable to join with the result
+hce::awt<T> hce::block(Callable, args...);
 ```

 A simple example program: